lk-geimfari/mimesis/README.md

 ---

-Mimesis ([/mɪˈmiːsɪs](https://mimesis.name/master/about.html#what-does-name-mean)) is a robust data generator for Python that can produce a wide range of fake data in various languages.
+Mimesis ([/mɪˈmiːsɪs](https://mimesis.name/master/about.html#what-does-name-mean)) is a Python library for generating fake but realistic data in multiple languages and locales.
+It can generate names, addresses, dates, phone numbers, emails, financial data, and many other types of values.

+It is commonly used to populate test databases, mock API responses, generate JSON or XML fixtures, create sample datasets, and anonymize production data.
+Mimesis provides a simple, consistent API that makes it easy to generate realistic data for development and testing.

 The key features are:

-- **Multilingual**: Supports 46 different locales.
+- **Multilingual**: Supports 47 different locales.
 - **Extensibility**: Supports custom data providers and custom field handlers.
 - **Ease of use**: Features a simple design and clear documentation for straightforward data generation.
 - **Performance**: Widely recognized as the fastest data generator among Python solutions.
 - **Data variety**: Includes various data providers designed for different use cases.
 - **Schema-based generators**: Offers schema-based data generators to effortlessly produce data of any complexity.
 - **Relational data**: Supports generating relational data with references between schemas for complex data structures.
 - **Intuitive**: Great editor support.
-Fully typed, thus autocompletion almost everywhere.
+Fully typed, so you get autocompletion almost everywhere.

 ## Installation

-> [!WARNING]
-> In Mimesis 20.0.0, I’m going to completely rework the current schema-based generation implementation.
-There will be no backward compatibility with the existing implementation.

-> [!IMPORTANT]
-> To work with Mimesis on Python versions 3.8 and 3.9, the final compatible version is Mimesis 11.1.0.
-Install this specific version to ensure compatibility.

-> [!WARNING]
-> Starting from version 19.0.0, Mimesis has dropped support for builtin providers.

-To install mimesis, use pip:
+To install Mimesis, use pip:

 ```
 ~ pip install mimesis